adi-g15/notes/linux/Chapter 11/text_editors.md

 * `/pattern` -> Search forward for pattern
 * `?pattern` -> Search backward for pattern

-* n -> Move to next occurence of search pattern
+* n -> Move to next occurrence of search pattern
-* N -> Move to previous occurence of search pattern
+* N -> Move to previous occurrence of search pattern

 ## Working with text in vi